 A group of 45 journalists representing 18 news organizations from 15 countries picked up Daphne’s work after it was abruptly halted by her gruesome death on the doorstep of Europe.
-For five months they kept digging — poring over her findings, gathering documents, talking to sources — to try to get to the bottom of the many leads the formidable woman left behind.
+They spent months poring over her findings, gathering documents, and talking to sources, to try to get to the bottom of the many leads the formidable woman left behind.
+They managed to uncover startling new information about corruption that ultimately brought down the Maltese government — and they're still digging.

 The Daphne Project was coordinated and led by Forbidden Stories, a Paris-based organization established specifically to continue the work of killed, imprisoned, or otherwise incapacitated journalists.